postsharp/Metalama.Documentation/content/conceptual/aspects/ide/code-fixes.md

 ### Example

 The following example shows an aspect that implements the `ToString` method.
 By default, it includes all public properties of the class in the `ToString` result.
-However, the developer using the aspect can opt out by adding `[NotToString]` to any property.
+However, the developer using the aspect can opt-out by adding `[NotToString]` to any property.

-The aspect uses the <xref:Metalama.Framework.Diagnostics.IDiagnosticSink.Suggest*> method to add a code fix suggestion for all properties that are not yet annotated with `[NotToString]`.
+The aspect uses the <xref:Metalama.Framework.Diagnostics.IDiagnosticSink.Suggest*> method to add a code fix suggestion for all properties not yet annotated with `[NotToString]`.

 [!metalama-sample ~/code/Metalama.Documentation.SampleCode.AspectFramework/ToStringWithSimpleCodeFix.cs name="ToString aspect with simple code fix"]